 By now, you’ll know that Great Danes are moderate to heavy shedders with a single coat.
-But, Great Danes appear to shed more than other breeds with a similar single coat.
+But, the Great Dane appears to shed more than other breeds with a similar single coat.
 You may be wondering, why is this the case?

-It’s actually quite simple.
-Great Danes are huge!
+It’s actually very simple.
+Great Danes are huge dogs!
 It feels like they shed more than other single coated dogs simply because they are larger and have more fur.
 More “surface” area means more opportunities to shed fur.

 It’s worth bearing this in mind when choosing a pet.
 Having a Great Dane will likely mean you will have a good amount of hair on furniture, carpets, and clothing.

 Great Danes Blowing Out Their Coats